-If you’re under age 50 and contributing to your 2012 IRA, the maximum you can contribute to your Traditional and Roth IRAs combined is $5,000.
-Unlike the past several years, that contribution limit is increasing for 2013 IRAs.
-In the coming year, taxpayers will see a $500 increase in the maximum contributions.
-Once 2013 begins and you establish your 2013 IRA contributions, the maximum increases to $5,500.
-Taxpayers over the age of 50 can make an additional contribution of $1,000 for 2013 between both types of IRAs for a total of $6,500.
+If you’re under age 50 and contributing to your 2016 IRA, the maximum you can contribute to your Traditional and Roth IRAs combined is $5,500.
+Taxpayers 50 or older can make an additional contribution of $1,000 for 2016 between both types of IRAs for a total of $6,500.

 These contribution maximums are further limited by taxable compensation.
-If you only earned $3,000 in taxable compensation in any year, that is your IRA contribution limit in that year.
+If your modified adjusted gross income was only in a given year, that is your IRA contribution limit in that year.

 Traditional IRA rules

 Contributions to a traditional IRA are tax deductible, but depending on your income and employment situation, the amount that can be deducted from your income varies.
-Any taxpayer not covered by a retirement plan from their employer can deduct their traditional IRA contributions in full.
-In 2013, for those who are covered by a retirement plan at work, when modified adjusted gross income reaches a certain level, the allowed deduction for traditional IRAs begin to decrease to zero.
+Any taxpayer with a filing status of single not covered by a retirement plan from their employer can deduct their traditional IRA contributions in full.
+In 2016, for those who are covered by a retirement plan at work, when modified adjusted gross income reaches a certain level, the allowed deduction for traditional IRAs begins to decrease to zero.
 If you’re in this situation, you can still contribute to a traditional IRA, but you won’t benefit from the tax deduction as much or at all.

-Here are the rules for those who are offered a retirement plan by their employers:
+Here are the rules for 2016 for those who are offered a retirement plan by their employers:

-- Single taxpayers or heads of household can deduct the full amount of their contribution if their modified adjusted gross income is up to $59,000.
-Between that amount and $69,000, taxpayers can take a partial deduction.
-At $69,000, the deduction is completely phased out.
+- Single taxpayers or heads of household can deduct the full amount of their contribution if their modified adjusted gross income is up to $61,000.
+Between that amount and $71,000, taxpayers can take a partial deduction.
+At $71,000 and higher, the deduction is completely phased out.